yrk0265/jenkinstest/README.md

 # NodeJS Crud Operation
 This project is just the crud operation in node js.
-# Database used is mongo db.
+# Database : mongo db.
 collection is employees
 one sample record